blychs/MELODIES-MONET/docs/getting_started/installation.rst

 - ``typer`` (to use the :doc:`/cli`;
   add ``rich`` `for <https://typer.tiangolo.com/release-notes/#060>`__ fancy tracebacks and ``--help``)
 - ``pooch`` (to enable automatic downloading of :doc:`tutorial datasets </examples/tutorial-data>`)
+- ``openpyxl`` (Used by pandas to read excel files without converting to csv.
+Can be installed with pip or conda.)

 Incompatibilities
 -----------------